claire-lex/passtis/README.md

                         Comma-separated word(s) to use -f file, --file file  File containing a list of words -p postcode (69|69100), --postcode postcode (69|69100)
-                        Postcode to use (all other are moved) -s specialchars, --special specialchars
+                        Postcode to use (can also be "42,73") -s specialchars, --special specialchars
                         Special chars to use (can be empty string) -m, --month           Use months as base (in french)